agrayver/streakcnn/README.md

 ## Repository content

-All relevant functionality is contained in Jupyter Notebooks.
-Specifically:
+All relevant functionality is contained in the following Jupyter notebooks:

 * **generate_CNN_dataset.ipynb**